mayasharma2110/Treat-Yourself/README.md

 I looked at pupolar sites selling these products including: [Hotel Chocolat](https://www.hotelchocolat.com/uk), [Throntons](https://www.thorntons.co.uk/), [Whittard](https://www.whittard.co.uk/) and [T2 Tea](https://www.t2tea.com/en/uk/).
 I chose a main color of purple (#8e24aa purple darken-1) to represent a luxury brand for the site.
 The site [here](https://color.adobe.com/create/color-wheel) helped me fine square complementary colours of green (#43a047 green darken-1) and blue (#1e88e5 blue darken-1).
 General text for descriptions, prices etc of products uses dark grey (#424242 grey darken-3).

 #### Imagery
-I picked an image of for the home screen.
+I picked a selection of the product images to show on the home screen to entice users to view the products in more detail and hopefully make a purchase.
 For each of the 4 categories I chose images to show these specific products (chocolate, hot chocolate, tea and coffee).
 Further information on this is given in the credits - media section of this readme.

 ## Features